dlareau/puzzlehunt_server/docs/setup.rst

 At this point the server should be able to start up.

-..
-Add note about fixtures after tests is merged

-Developers note: There may be a few other steps before the server will function without error.
-For example I believe it expects at least one hunt object to exist.
-I hope to one day have those needs either be documented or not exist any more.
+Note: There are a few other steps before the server will function without error.
+For example the server expects at least one hunt object to exist.
+If you want some basic data to get started, you can run ``python manage.py loaddata initial_hunt``.

 Apache setup
 ------------